-Environment and human beings are inter-related.
-The environment gives us food, water, fuel, medicines, building materials, etc. Though science and technology have advanced and because of that we have benefitted a lot but it also introduced pollution and damaged the environment.
+Environment and human beings are interrelated.
+The environment gives us food, water, fuel, medicines, building materials, etc. Though science and technology have advanced and because of that we have benefitted a lot but they also introduced pollution and damaged the environment.
 The impact of this is also on human beings like health-related issues and socio-economic development.

 Further, to this, we will study the relationships between human beings and the environment and how we use environmental resources.

 Anthropogenic activities refer to human activities that directly or indirectly affect the natural environment.
 These activities have increased in intensity and scale, leading to significant environmental impacts.
 As the world’s population continues to grow, so does the demand for resources and the production of waste.
 The following article explores the various types of anthropogenic activities, their impacts on the environment, and mitigation measures that can be implemented.